-Genetically Modified Mouse Core (GMMC)
+Genetically Engineered Mouse Core (GEMC)

-The Transgenic and Chimeric Mouse Facility provides a centralized service to efficiently produce infection-free transgenic, chimeric, and genome-edited strains of mice.
+The Genetically Engineered Mouse Core (GEMC) provides a centralized service to efficiently produce infection-free transgenic, chimeric, and advanced genome-edited strains of mice.
 These mice carry randomly inserted transgenes and/or site-specific alterations in the mouse genome of specific interest to Penn researchers.
-The Facility offers services including DNA pronuclear injection into fertilized oocytes (along with genotyping of transgenic founders), ES cell injection into blastocysts, cytoplasmic/pronuclear injections into fertilized oocytes of CRISPR-Cas9 mix (gRNA, Cas9RNA, ssDNA/dsDNA templates), embryo and sperm cryopreservation, in vitro fertilization, and re-derivation of live and cryopreserved lines.
-The Core also oversees a cyropreservation facility for long-term storage of mouse embryos and sperm samples.
+The GEMC offers services including DNA pronuclear injection into fertilized oocytes (along with genotyping of transgenic founders), ES cell injection into blastocysts, cytoplasmic/pronuclear injections into fertilized oocytes, embryo and sperm cryopreservation, in vitro fertilization, and pathogen-free re-derivation of live and cryopreserved lines.
+In collaboration with the CRISPR/Cas9 Mouse Targeting Core, the GEMC utilizes cutting-edge technologies to efficiently and cost-effectively generate knock-out, knock-in, and other complex genetic modifications in mice.

 Grant Citation